 Introducing the IPCRG

-We are an alliance of 38 national primary care respiratory organisations, reaching over 155,000 GPs and other primary care professionals around the world.
-We are also a community of practice, collaborating globally on respiratory research and innovation, and exchanging knowledge about best practice and impact.
+We are an alliance of 39 national primary care respiratory organisations, reaching over 160,000 GPs and other professionals working in primary care settings around the world.
+We are also a community of practice, collaborating globally on real life respiratory research, implementation science and innovation, and exchanging knowledge about best practice and impact.

-We advise the World Health Organization and WONCA, extend academic learning into communities, develop global collaborative networks, and lead in the promotion of a culture of critical inquiry and public reasoning about the best ways to deliver effective respiratory care.
+We advise the World Health Organization (WHO) as the primary care representative on the WHO-convened network GARD, and WONCA, the global family doctor association, extend academic learning into communities, develop global collaborative networks, and lead in the promotion of a culture of critical inquiry and public reasoning about the best ways to deliver effective respiratory care.
+We have our own journal, published by Springer Nature, npj Primary Care Respiratory Medicine which includes summaries of international guideline strategies for asthma and COPD for primary care.

 Our mission, vision and scope